Al-1-0/neon-archive/README.md

 # neon-archive
-Modifications to make a website created with Indexhibit more responsive
+Some code modifications to make a website created with Indexhibit more responsive